jundalisay/sp/content/en/material/fallacies/age-universe.md

 - **DESI** detecting variations in the acceleration of the expansion of space

-## The Cause of the Error: The Religion of Physics
+## The Cause of the Error: The Wrong Assumptions of Physics

 The corrupted assumptions of Physics, just like the corrupted ones of Economics, create theoretical absurdities that lead to real problems.